 Why Third-Party Testing Matters for Supplements

-Ever picked up a supplement, skimmed the label, and wondered if what's actually inside matches the promises on the bottle?
-You're not alone.
 With over 77% of Americans using dietary supplements, making informed, safe choices has never been more critical.
 Unlike prescription medications, supplements aren’t tightly regulated by the FDA before they hit the market.
 That’s where third-party testing comes in—your best tool to separate hype from health.

 In this article, you’ll learn what third-party testing means, why it matters for supplement safety, how to identify certified products, and which trusted brands I recommend as a registered dietitian.